Tyler-Franklin/opensea-erc1155/README.md

 node scripts/advanced/mint.js
 ```

-Note: When running the minting script on mainnet, your environment variable needs to be set to `mainnet` not `live`.
+Note: When running the minting script on mainnet, your environment variable needs to be set to `mainnet` not `ganache`.
 The environment variable affects the Infura URL in the minting script, not truffle.
-When you deploy, you're using truffle and you need to give truffle an argument that corresponds to the naming in truffle.js (`--network live`).
+When you deploy, you're using truffle and you need to give truffle an argument that corresponds to the naming in truffle.js (`--network ganache`).
 But when you mint, you're relying on the environment variable you set to build the URL (https://github.com/ProjectOpenSea/opensea-creatures/blob/master/scripts/mint.js#L54), so you need to use the term that makes Infura happy (`mainnet`).
 Truffle and Infura use the same terminology for Rinkeby, but different terminology for mainnet.
 If you start your minting script, but nothing happens, double check your environment variables.

 # License